chickenspaceprogram/Boose_PA8/readme.md

 ## Windows instructions

-- Open the `test` directory in Visual Studio
+- Open the `test` directory in Windows Terminal
+- Enter the command `cmake .`
+- Enter the command `cmake --build .`
-- Run the tests
+- Enter the command `ctest -C Debug`

+This assumes you have CMake and Visual Studio installed.